3/28/2025

 Analyst, Raymond James

-Michael.
 Okay.
 That's super helpful.
 I appreciate all that color.
-I'm curious.
-Now, you mentioned the deployment or at least the preparation of AI by your Sri Lankan team to extend some of your products.
+I'm curious now, you mentioned, you mentioned the deployment or at least the preparation of AI by your, your Sri Lankan team to extend some of your products.
 I wonder if you could describe more sort of how you intend to leverage AI into your businesses and just like your overall AI posture.

 speaker